cogsandsquigs/website/content/posts/2023-usamo-problem-2-solution.md

 title = "2023 USAMO Problem 2 Solution"

 +++
-Taking a brief respite from my hiatus, here's a nice solution to the 2023 USAMO problem 2:
+Taking a brief respite from my hiatus, here's a nice solution to the 2023 USAMO problem 2 that I came up with:

 _Let $\mathbb{R}^{+}$ be the set of positive real numbers.
 Find all functions $f:\mathbb{R}^{+}\rightarrow\mathbb{R}^{+}$ such that, for all $x, y \in \mathbb{R}^{+}$,_